 The Council works closely with local groups representing those that are in a minority in the local communities, including those with a disability and ethnic minorities, to ensure that their communications and consultation needs are met.
 There is an annual budget consultation involving the public, local businesses, staff and the Trade Unions.
-Further stakeholder engagement with the public is achieved through media such as the Carlisle Focus magazine and other online surveys, alongside continued growth in social media capacity, notably including a virtual consultation exercise for the St Cuthbert's Garden Village project.
+Further stakeholder engagement with the public is achieved through social media and other online surveys, alongside continued growth in social media capacity, notably including a virtual consultation exercise for the St Cuthbert's Garden Village project.
 The Council also engages with its institutional stakeholders through the Carlisle Partnership, a strategic partnership with local authorities, health, police, public agencies and the business sector.